 This is our only photo of a Last Edition Beetle in an original showroom display.
 It shows LEB number 194, and was taken at Martins-Cartune Ltd of Ormesby Rd, Middlesborough on 10th January 1978.

 Like any self-respecting tribe, we have our own standard.
-The LEB flag was included in the promotional material supplied to dealers when the cars were new, but very few examples have survived.
-We only know of two, and they're both shown here.
-The one on the left is depicted during one of its very few encounters with daylight, when it made an appearance at Tatton Park in 1993.
-The one on the right is Julie's, purchased from a mystery man who found her at the LEB Register display at Stanford Hall in 2005.
+The LEB banner was included in the promotional material supplied to dealers when the cars were new, but very few examples have survived.
+Julie owns two of them, and we're aware of at least one other.
+The first one Julie obtained was purchased from a mystery man who found her at the LEB Register display at Stanford Hall in 2005.
 He'd been harbouring it for many years, and was very pleased to exchange it for a sizeable wad of beer vouchers.